svof/svof/Developer_readme.md

     doc/                                                  = documentation in Sphinx.
     default_prios                                         = default priorities for Svof
-    svo (actions dictionary).xml                          = Svof's action system.
-Every single thing that Svof does like cure an affliction, put up a defence, regain a balance, is an action.
-Rule of thumb is that all send()'s should be an action (there's just an exception to send commands to serverside to be done, as those commands cannot be interrupted in any way).
-For the core functions that validates these actions and see how it works, see 'Action system' below. svo (alias and defence functions).xml                 = functions for Svof's aliases, that should call other core functions as necessary to do their work as well as everything to do about Svof's defences - database, tracking, switching, etc. svo (aliases, triggers).xml                           = The actual Mudlet aliases and triggers that uses the functions from the script mentioned above. svo (burncounter).xml                                 = Magi burn counter addon svo (curing skeleton, controllers, action system).xml = ↓↓ Curing skeleton                                  = essential core files, including balance checks that decide what should be done
+    svo (actions dictionary).xml                          = brains of Svof, where it knows every action (affliction, defence, balance, etc) - when to use it, how to use it.
+For the core functions that validates these actions, see 'Action system' below. svo (alias and defence functions).xml                 = functions for Svof's aliases, that should call other core functions as necessary to do their work as well as everything to do about Svof's defences - database, tracking, switching, etc. svo (aliases, triggers).xml                           = the actual Mudlet aliases and triggers that uses the functions from the script mentioned above. svo (burncounter).xml                                 = Magi burn counter addon svo (curing skeleton, controllers, action system).xml
-         Controllers                                      = core system functions that can be behind aliases/triggers - includes prompt function, GMCP stats function, affliction lock tracking, aeon/retardation deny/override system, etc.
-         Action system                                    = Svof's action system.
+        curing skeleton                                   = essential core files, including balance checks that decide what should be done controllers                                       = core system functions that can be behind aliases/triggers - includes prompt function, GMCP stats function, affliction lock tracking, aeon/retardation deny/override system, etc. action system                                     = Svof's action system.
 Every single thing that Svof does like cure an affliction, put up a defence, regain a balance, is an action - defined in the actions dictionary.
 These functions manages and validates those actions. svo (custom prompt, serverside, peopletracker).xml

-    raw-svo.config.lua                                    = Svof's configuration (vconfig) and tn/tf system
-    raw-svo.controllers.lua                               = core system functions that can be behind aliases/triggers - includes prompt function, GMCP stats function, affliction lock tracking, aeon/retardation deny/override system, etc. raw-svo.customprompt.lua                              = Svof's custom prompt feature
-    raw-svo.dict.lua                                      = brains of Svof, where it knows every action (affliction, defence, balance, etc) - when to use it, how to use it raw-svo.dor.lua                                       = Svof's DOR system, implemented as a balanceless and a balancefun action raw-svo.dragonlimbcounter.lua                         = Dragon limbcounter addon
-    raw-svo.elistsorter.lua                               = Elist sorter addon
+        custom prompt                                     = Svof's custom prompt feature serverside                                        = Integration with serverside curing - mirroring of Svof's priorities to serverside in most efficient manner peopletracker                                     = Peopletracker addon, integrates with Mudlet's mapper svo (elistsorter).xml                                 = Elist sorter addon
-    raw-svo.empty.lua                                     = functions tracking all of the empty cures raw-svo.enchanter.lua                                 = Jenny's enchanter addon
+    svo (enchanter).xml                                   = Jenny's enchanter addon
-    raw-svo.fishdist.lua                                  = Trilliana's fishing distance addon
+    svo (fishdist).xml                                    = Trilliana's fishing distance addon svo (inker).xml                                       = Inker addon
+    svo (install me in module manager).xml                = The core system functions to install/uninstall modules, initialization, updates, classchange for multiclass, event handlers, utilities and other things necessary for the system to function.
+Also contains a few scripting examples. svo (install, config, pipes, rift, parry, prios).xml install                                           = Installation procedure (vinstall) - autodetects skills and asks questions for things it couldn't config                                            = Svof's configuration (vconfig) and tn/tf system pipes                                             = pipe tracking
+        rift                                              = rift, inventory tracking and use of right actions depending on normal/aeon curing and previously with minerals, appropriate herb/mineral use parry                                             = parry system
+        prios                                             = Svof's priority handling functions
+    svo (limbcounter).xml                                 = Limbcounter addon for the classes that uses it raw-svo.dict.lua                                      =
-    raw-svo.funnies.lua                                   = Svof's humour - welcome message, protips and dying messages raw-svo.inker.lua                                     = Inker addon
+    raw-svo.dor.lua                                       = Svof's DOR system, implemented as a balanceless and a balancefun action raw-svo.empty.lua                                     = functions tracking all of the empty cures raw-svo.funnies.lua                                   = Svof's humour - welcome message, protips and dying messages raw-svo.logger.lua                                    = Svof's logger (startlog / stoplog aliases) raw-svo.mindnet.lua                                   = Mindnet addon
-    raw-svo.install.lua                                   = Installation procedure - autodetects skills (before GMCP came along, by ABing and gagging) and asks questions for things it couldn't raw-svo.knightlimbcounter.lua                         = Knight limbcounter addon
-    raw-svo.logger.lua                                    = Svof's logger (startlog / stoplog aliases)
-    raw-svo.magilimbcounter.lua                           = Magi limbcounter addon
-    raw-svo.metalimbcounter.lua                           = Sentinel/Sylvan/Druid limbcounter addon
-    raw-svo.mindnet.lua                                   = Mindnet addon
     raw-svo.misc.lua                                      = Miscallaneous functions that don't have a place elsewhere plus a few Lua helpers raw-svo.namedb.lua                                    = NameDB addon
-    raw-svo.offering.lua                                  = Offering/defiling/sanctifying addon
-    raw-svo.peopletracker.lua                             = Peopletracker addon, integrates with Mudlet's mapper raw-svo.pipes.lua                                     = pipe tracking
     raw-svo.priestreport.lua                              = Priest reporting addon
-    raw-svo.prio.lua                                      = Svof's priority handling functions
     raw-svo.reboundingsileristracker.lua                  = Rebounding & sileris tracker addon
     raw-svo.refiller.lua                                  = Refiller addon
-    raw-svo.rift.lua                                      = rift, inventory tracking and use of right actions depending on normal/aeon curing and previously with minerals, appropriate herb/mineral use raw-svo.runeidentifier.lua                            = Rune identifier addon
+    raw-svo.runeidentifier.lua                            = Rune identifier addon
-    raw-svo.serverside.lua                                = Integration with serverside curing - mirroring of Svof's priorities to serverside in most efficient manner raw-svo.setup.lua                                     = Svof loading files
+    raw-svo.setup.lua                                     = Svof loading files
-    raw-svo.skeleton.lua                                  = essential core files, including balance checks that decide what should be done raw-svo.sp.lua                                        = parry system
-    raw-svo.stormhammertarget.lua                         = Stormhammer target addon
+    raw-svo.skeleton.lua                                  = essential core files, including balance checks that decide what should be done raw-svo.stormhammertarget.lua                         = Stormhammer target addon
     raw-svo.valid.diag.lua                                = Diagnose tracking
     raw-svo.valid.main.lua                                = Definitions of all trigger functions - recording in-game data in most accurate way, while not getting tricked by illusions